-Create Control Rig dialog box: A. FK/IK option
+The Create Control Rig dialog box appears.

-An FK/IK Control rig is created for the Mia Character.
+3 Click FK/IK.

-4 In the Character Controls window, click Character Controls and activate the Ctrl Rig In option.
-This makes the Control rig the active motion source for the Mia character.
+An FK/IK Control rig is created for the Mia Character and is shown in the Character Controls window as the (motion) source for the Mia character in the Controls tab.

-5 Click in the Viewer window, then press Ctrl-A until you are in X-Ray display mode.
+4 Click in the Viewer window and press Ctrl-A until you are in X-Ray display mode.

-The display mode is shown at the bottom left of the Viewer window.
+NOTE The display mode is shown at the bottom left of the Viewer window.